Efficient Radiofrequency Sensing with Fluorescence Encoding: Introduction

 Existing sensing approaches, however, face two related challenges.
 First, coherent sensing of time-varying (AC) signals is limited by sensor coherence time ($T_2$): sensitivity degrades dramatically for frequencies below $1/T_2$, even when novel correlation methods are used~\cite{laraouiDiamondNitrogenvacancyCenter2011,bossQuantumSensingArbitrary2017,schmittSubmillihertzMagneticSpectroscopy2017}.
 Practically, this limits many common sensors to the MHz-and-above range, particularly at room temperature and/or near interfaces.
 Moreover, emerging classes of quantum sensors - small molecules~\cite{mann_chemically_2025,mena_room-temperature_2024,singh_room-temperature_2025} and fluorescent proteins~\cite{feder_fluorescent-protein_2025,abrahams_quantum_2025,meng_optically_2025} - offer the prospect of integrating sensors directly in chemical and biological systems, but have coherence times significantly shorter than solid-state systems, motivating the need for new sensing strategies.
 Developing new approaches for frequencies below the $1/T_2$ limit would open up new frontiers in RF communication~\cite{magalettiQuantumRadioFrequency2022,chenQuantumEnhancedRadio2023,hermannExtendingRadiowaveFrequency2024} (enabling direct detection of the low-frequency communication bands), zero-field NMR~\cite{staudacherNuclearMagneticResonance2013,maminNanoscaleNuclearMagnetic2013,steinertMagneticSpinImaging2013}, and bioelectronics~\cite{barryOpticalMagneticDetection2016,webbDetectionBiologicalSignals2021}.

 The second challenge lies in measuring the spectrum of time-dependent signals.
 The power spectral density (PSD) of magnetic noise encodes a vast amount of information and lies at the heart of many proposed applications for quantum sensors.
-However, existing measurement protocols detect the spectral density at a single frequency~\cite{mazeNanoscaleMagneticSensing2008,balasubramanianUltralongSpinCoherence2009,naydenovDynamicalDecouplingSingleelectron2011,delangeSingleSpinMagnetometryMultipulse2011,kotlerSingleionQuantumLockin2011,ajoyQuantumInterpolationHighresolution2017,wangNanoscaleVectorAC2021} (or in some cases, over a limited bandwidth~\cite{schmittSubmillihertzMagneticSpectroscopy2017}), which requires many measurements to reconstruct the entire spectrum.
+However, existing measurement protocols detect the spectral density at a single frequency~\cite{mazeNanoscaleMagneticSensing2008,balasubramanianUltralongSpinCoherence2009,naydenovDynamicalDecouplingSingleelectron2011,delangeSingleSpinMagnetometryMultipulse2011,kotlerSingleionQuantumLockin2011,ajoyQuantumInterpolationHighresolution2017,wangNanoscaleVectorAC2021} (or, in some cases, over a limited bandwidth~\cite{schmittSubmillihertzMagneticSpectroscopy2017}), which requires many measurements to reconstruct the entire spectrum.
 This problem is particularly acute in the case of unknown, congested spectra where many hundreds or thousands of individual measurements may be required.

-To address these challenges, we develop an alternative sensing method based on encoding the target signal onto the fluorescent output of the quantum sensor.
+To address these challenges, we build on previous demonstrations of near-DC sensing\cite{shao2016diamond, barryOpticalMagneticDetection2016} to develop an alternative sensing method based on encoding the target signal onto the fluorescent output of the quantum sensor.
 With this approach, we are not only able to sense magnetic fields in the DC-MHz range but also capture rich spectral information in a single experiment, transforming our quantum sensor into an atomic-scale spectrum analyzer.